Tuition Installment Plan

 How does it work?

-The installment plan calculates the total of tuition, fees, and housing charges less any financial aid awarded, and divides the total into 4 equal payments for the Fall & Spring semesters (3 for Summer).
+The installment plan calculates the total of tuition, fees, and housing charges less any financial aid awarded, and divides the total into equal payments over the semester.
+The number of installments for 2015 are 3 for Spring, 3 for Summer, and 4 for Fall.

 Upon enrollment in TIP, the student's account will be charged a non-refundable $45 enrollment fee, which is due along with the first installment by the scheduled due date.